abdulrazaq7405-stack/Anext-Store-Sales-Dashboard/README.md

-# Anext-Store-Sales-Dashboard
+ Anext Store Sales Dashboard

-Dashboard and analysis of Anext Store Sales using SQL, Excel, and Power BI
+This project provides insights into Anext store performance using SQL, Excel, and Power BI.

+Included:
+- SQL queries for data extraction and analysis
+- Excel files for data cleaning and calculations
+- Power BI dashboards for visualization and reporting